go-rod/rod/README.md

 ### Q: Does it support other browsers like Firefox or Edge

-`rod` should work with any browser that supports [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
+Rod should work with any browser that supports [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

 - Microsoft Edge can pass all the unit tests.
 - Firefox is [supporting](https://wiki.mozilla.org/Remote) this protocol.